lnx66/agents-for-openbb/04-simple-copilot-openbb-function-calling/README.md

 answering and remote function calling to the OpenBB Workspace to retrieve widget data.
 It also demonstrates "reasoning steps" to the front end as it is executing.

+It does not support handling PDF files or images, but is able to process table widgets or text-based widgets.

 ## Understanding the role of the OpenBB Workspace for custom agents
 OpenBB Workspace is the front-end browser-based application for accessing and interacting with your data on OpenBB.
 This is the application that you interact